cava01134/BPI-Doc/docs/Leaf_S3_doc/en/MicroPython/Environment.md

-# Micropython runtime environment setup
+# MicroPython runtime environment setup

-The Micropython operating environment depends on Python, so we need to install Python before using it.
+The MicroPython operating environment depends on Python, so we need to install Python before using it.
 The IDE we use here is Thonny.

 ## Install Python environment